You have a dream of completing college or trade school. We want to connect you to scholarships that will make your dream a reality!

 If you have questions, please contact us in the days and weeks BEFORE the deadline.
 We will not accept a printed paper application form, but you may mail, email or deliver items you are unable to attach, such as letters of recommendation, your FAFSA EFC document or your transcript.
 We will gladly scan your documents and attach them to your online application, if submitted before the deadline.
 All items must be attached and the online Submit button must be clicked by you before the deadline.

 This may occur if you have not gone back to the original link on our webpage and clicked: Community Foundation of Shelby County 2019 Scholarship Application, see above.
 You must return to this link each time you want to enter the application again.
+It is also possible that you registered for an account, but have not yet started the application.
+Click on the application link above, log in and click ‘Begin Search’ to start an application.
+See the Scholarship Application Guide for help in working through the application.

 This is the button where you will answer questions in order to be directed to any of the 70+ scholarships for which you may be eligible.
 Once you answer the questions, a screen will come up that has a list of scholarships on it.
 Click all of the scholarships you want to apply for and then hit the Save to My Applications button at the bottom of the page.